ErrorOliver2/mm2hook-legacy/README.md

 Also included are complimentary bug-fixes for random crashes, as well as a fix for the infamous **heap overrun** error.
 ## Why the fork?
 It plans to make legacy versions of Windows (specifically Windows XP) to work with MM2Hook.<br>
-Technical Details: It tries to downport the Visual Studio version to 2010 to allow it to be compilable to Windows XP.
+Technical Details: It tries to downport the Visual Studio version to 2010 to allow it to be compilable to Windows XP.<br>
+I was going to use Visual Studio 2013, though idk if it'll make a big difference??
+Though maybe it does, idk.

 ## Features
 <img align="right" src="https://i.imgur.com/A5ZMdzB.png" alt="Discord Rich Presence support for MM2Hook" />